cjerv/How-to-Intern-Beginners-Edition/README.md

-Shortly after Chinese New Year, the Hong Kong public stopped travelling due to memories of SARS, resulting in Cathay and Dragonair parking aircraft and grounding many of its pilots.
+Shortly after Chinese New Year, the Hong Kong public stopped travelling due to memories of SARS, and the government imposing restictions, resulting in Cathay and Dragonair parking aircraft and grounding many of its pilots and cabin crew.

 After wearing out my Xbox controller playing COD, I began devoting more time to investing properly, trying to learn how to trade futures [(Thanks Sven)][df6], trying to expand my Cantonese, and consuming [Real Vision][df5] content.